 The official list of team participants shall be submitted at the time of registration and confirmed at the time of the competition final submittal.
 Any changes to the team composition, at any point in the competition, must be justified, submitted in advance in writing and approved by the AEI competition committee.

 The entries are expected to be the students’ own work under faculty supervision and advisement.
 Faculty and/or professional consultants shall not directly participate in the design work.
 The extent of faculty and/or professional consultant involvement shall be limited to answering questions, providing references, general guidance, and providing general feedback, as would be expected for a capstone design project.
 Individual schools and/or programs may offer course credit for participation in the competition.

-It is anticipated that the teams will have meetings on a regular basis with their faculty advisor starting as soon as August 2013.
+It is anticipated that the teams will have meetings on a regular basis with their faculty advisor starting as soon as August 2014.
 Teams should have several key submittals to their faculty advisors and peers throughout the project.
-It is anticipated that the student teams will work on preliminary designs in the fall semester and present their preliminary designs for peer review to their faculty and fellow students in January.
-The teams will work on the design development submittals for electronic submission by February 14, 2014 to the competition committee for review by the judges.
-Finalist teams will be selected based on these electronic submissions, and teams will be notified by March 6, 2014.
+It is anticipated that the student teams will work on preliminary designs in the fall semester and present their preliminary designs for peer review to their faculty and fellow students in January or before.
+The teams will work on the design development submittals for electronic submission by February 11, 2015 to the competition committee for review by the judges.
+Finalist teams will be selected based on these electronic submissions, and teams will be notified by February 27, 2015.
 All finalist teams may continue to work on their projects after the electronic submission in anticipation of possible selection as a finalist team and in preparation for the finalist presentations.
 It is recommended that finalist teams present their projects to their faculty advisors and peers prior to the finalist presentations to the judges.